In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Experiments

 \section{Experiments}

-In this section, we conduct five sets of experiments to verify the effectiveness of the proposed method.
-In Sec~\ref{sec4.1}, we perform ablation experiments to investigate the impact of CR on both labeled and unlabeled data.
-In Sec~\ref{sec:parameter-configuration}, we experimentally analyze and discuss the influence of the hyperparameter on the strength of data augment $\theta$.
-In Sec \ref{sec4.3}, we compare our method with the SOTA QAT methods on CIFAR-10~\cite{krizhevsky2009learning} and ImageNet~\cite{russakovsky2015imagenet} datasets.
-In Sec \ref{sec:generalization}, we analyze the generalization capability of CR.
-We visually analyze the weight oscillation phenomenon in Sec \ref{sec:weightoscillation}.

-\textbf{Experimental Protocols.} Our code is based on PyTorch~\cite{paszke2019pytorch} and relies on the MQBench~\cite{li2021mqbench} package.
+\textbf{Experimental Protocols.} Our code is based on PyTorch~\cite{paszke-pytorch-nips-2019} and relies on the MQBench~\cite{li-mqbench-arxiv-2021} package.
 By default, we set the $\beta$ increase linearly from 0 to 4 as the number of epochs increases unless explicitly mentioned otherwise.
-We use the default method of asymmetric quantization.
+We use the asymmetric quantization.

-In this paper, two datasets, the ImageNet and CIFAR-10, are used.
+In this paper, two datasets, the ImageNet, CIFAR-10 and CIFAR-100, are used.
 We randomly selected 1,028 images for ImageNet and 100 for CIFAR-10 as the calibration set.
-We also keep the first and last layers with 8-bit quantization, the same as QDrop~\cite{wei2022qdrop}.
-Additionally, we employ per-channel quantization for weight quantization.
-We use WXAX to represent X-bit weight and activation quantization.
-We use the labeled examples as the unlabeled samples in CR loss.
+We also keep the first and last layers with 8-bit quantization, the same as QDrop~\cite{wei-qdrop-arxiv-2022}.
+Additionally, we employed per-channel quantization for weight quantization.
+We used WXAX to represent X-bit weight and activation quantization.

-Two experimental settings are evaluated as follows: \begin{itemize} \item[] (A) We leverage all labeled data and utilize the entire data distribution to enhance the model's performance and generalization. \item[] (B) We use 20\% labeled data to simulate a scenario with insufficiently labeled data. \end{itemize}
+Two experimental settings are evaluated as follows: \begin{itemize} \item[] (A) We leverage all labeled data and utilize the entire data distribution to in CR loss. \item[] (B) We use 20\% labeled data to simulate a scenario with the sufficient unlabeled data. \end{itemize}

-\textbf{Training Details.} We use SGD as the optimizer, with a batch size of 256 and a base learning rate of 0.01.
-The default learning rate (LR) scheduler follows the cosine annealing method.
-The weight decay is 0.0005, and the SGD momentum is 0.9.
-We train for 200 epochs on CIFAR-10 and ImageNet unless otherwise specified.
+\textbf{Training Details.} We used SGD as the optimizer, with a batch size of 256 and a base learning rate of 0.01.
+The default learning rate (LR) scheduler followed the cosine annealing method.
+The weight decay was 0.0005, and the SGD momentum was 0.9.
+We trained for 200 epochs on CIFAR-10 and ImageNet unless otherwise specified. $E_{warm-up}$ was set as 50, $srt$ was set as 40.